united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 **Add Your First Instance**.

 {{% notice note %}}
-Only one user per organization is allowed in the Community Edition.
+The Community Edition is limited to one user per organization.
+For multi-user support, please consider our Enterprise Edition.
 {{% /notice %}}

 ## Create your first Instance